Super typhoon victims flee again as rains flood southern Philippines

 More than 200,000 people have been taken to shelters over the last three days as flood waters rose, but hundreds were still marooned on the roofs of their houses on Tuesday, said Eduardo del Rosario, executive director of the National Disaster Risk Reduction and Management Council.

-Del Rosario said 42 people had been killed, 65 had been injured and damage to property and farms had reached 367 million pesos.
+Del Rosario said 42 people had been killed, 65 had been injured and damage to property and farms had reached 367 million pesos ($8.13 million).

 "Our troops are trying to reach them and bring them to safer ground," del Rosario said.

-Nenita Matuda, 45, and her children perched on their neighbours' roof as she watched the rampaging waters outside Butuan City in the north of Mindanao island.
+Nenita Matuda, 45, and her children perched on their neighbors' roof as she watched the rampaging waters outside Butuan City in the north of Mindanao island.

 "Thank God we are safe but we just lost our house," she told Reuters as she wiped tears from her eyes.